End of life options for composite materials

 Glass Fibre Composites

-There are several potential routes for glass reinforced plastic (GRP) waste, though recycling is more challenging, because the material value is an order of magnitude less than carbon fibre.
+There are several potential routes for glass reinforced polymer (GRP) waste, though recycling is more challenging, because the material value is an order of magnitude less than carbon fibre.

 - Cement kiln processing: Composite waste can be co-processed with other wastes as solid recovered fuel (SRF) in cement kilns.
 This recovers energy from the organic part, and mineral fillers and glass become feedstock for cement clinker.